adelrioj/pennylane-challenge/README.md

 As a user, I want the service to suggest recipes that I can make with the ingredients I have at home.
 To make this possible, we need to implement a search feature that will return the most relevant recipes based on the ingredients the user has in their inventory.
 This will include the necessary views to make this feature work.
 To preserve performance, we will only show one recipe at a time.
+The recipe will be randomly selected from the list of recipes that match the user's ingredients.

 UI Mockup:
 (here I would include several mockups of the UI and discuss with the team the best approach)

+Dev Hints:
+Given that I'm using PostgreSQL, let's take advantage of the built-in [text search features](https://www.postgresql.org/docs/current/textsearch-tables.html#TEXTSEARCH-TABLES-SEARCH).

 ACs:
 The user should be able to write a list of ingredients they have at home in the input text box.